-Unfortunately, there are many misconceptions surrounding hurricanes because there’s widespread misinformation about the topic.
+Unfortunately, there are many misconceptions surrounding hurricanes because there’s widespread misinformation on the topic.

-Read on for the top 10 myths about hurricanes — and the truth behind them.
+Read on for the top ten myths about hurricanes — and the truth behind them.
 For more details on hurricanes and other natural disasters, read our article on natural disaster facts.

 Myth #10: Hurricanes only happen in coastal areas